Public Interest Law Foundation

 COJK, a Seattle-based intellectual property law firm, is the first law firm to participate in the Fund, and we are grateful for its visionary leadership.
 The School of Law would like to extend its utmost gratitude to COJK for providing our students with the opportunity to serve underrepresented and marginalized populations while also giving our students transformational summer experiences.

 The School of Law would also like to acknowledge and thank COJK for generously and fully funding a 2015 Christensen O’Connor Johnson Kindness PLLC PILF Summer Grant.
+And congratulations to Jennifer Schell, who has been selected as the inaugural Christensen O'Connor Johnson Kindness PLLC PILF Grantee for her work with the Washington Attorney General's Division of Consumer Protection!

 Additional 2015 Summer Grant Partners